 - sleep quality

 Surgery in which the natural lenses of your eyes are replaced with artificial lenses is the best treatment for cataracts.

-Early stages of glaucoma have no symptoms, so it’s important for your doctor to check for the disease periodically.
+Early stages of glaucoma have no symptoms, so your doctor needs to check for this disease periodically.
 Later stages can cause blurry vision and pain.

 - light sensitivity